kivo360/bodhi-sims/docs/README.md

 # Uses keyword args to add graph attributes
 # Eager creation of an edge with two existing nodes.
+If they don't already exist, lazily wait to create them.

 user >> gl.link('read', timestamp='-400H', attr2='value2', ...) >> book
 user >> gl.link('sold', price=19.20, timestamp='-20H') >> book

 ```

 Would create complex queries by using an internal DSL.